-This review appeared in The Washington Post’s 2017 Spring Dining Guide as No. 2 on a list of the year’s 10 best new restaurants.
+This review appears in The Washington Post’s 2017 Fall Dining Guide as No. 10 on Tom’s Top 10.

 I swear, “casual” to Fabio Trabocchi means wearing Ferragamo without socks in a Ferrari with the top down.
 Did anyone really think the chef behind the luxe Fiola and Fiola Mare was capable of delivering what he promised — a neighborhood pasta house — in Van Ness?
 Expect to see truffles and handblown crystal lights in the new place (pronounced sfoal-YEE-nah).
 The pastas are rolled out in the morning in a small room off the entrance that turns into a private dining room at night.
 Among the prizes is spaghetti alla chittara topped with an egg and tossed with pancetta and escarole.
 Before and after there are “nibbles” (grilled calamari with romesco) and “not pasta,” including wine-poached branzino with olive oil mashed potatoes.
 The biggest luxury of all?
 Relative quiet, thanks to a dining room as well padded as it is well appointed.

 The following review was originally published March 15, 2017.

 Sfoglina review: A pronounced expression of pasta and more, from Team Fiola